optimagic-dev/optimagic/docs/source/optimization/params.rst

 Note that all optimizers in estimagic can deal with box constraints.
 However, not all more complicated constraints (e.g. "covariance" constraints) are compatible with box constraints.
-If you select an invalid combination you will get an error.
+If you select an invalid combination of box constraints and other constraints you will get an error.

 The "draw_lower" and "draw_upper" columns